 That risk is further increased if a woman has multiple first-degree relatives who have had breast cancer, or if she has a first-degree relative who developed breast cancer at a young age or in both breasts.

-Patients with family members who have had breast and/or ovarian cancer may choose to see a qualified genetic counselor from the UCSF Cancer Risk Program.
+Patients with family members who have had breast and/or ovarian cancer may choose to see a qualified genetic counselor from the UCSF Cancer Genetics and Prevention Program at Mount Zion.
 These counselors are available to evaluate a person's likelihood of carrying a gene mutation and to discuss the possibility of genetic testing.

 Women who have certain inherited gene mutations (including BRCA1 and BRCA2) have a significantly increased risk of breast cancer and account for about 5 percent to 10 percent of breast cancer cases.
 In most women, the normally functioning BRCA1 and BRCA2 genes help to prevent breast cancer by controlling cell growth.
 However, these genes are no longer able to control cell growth properly unmutated.

 Since these genes are passed down from your parents, it is possible to carry a gene mutation from the mother or father's side of the family.
 A female who carries either the BRCA1 or BRCA2 gene mutation has up to an 85 percent chance of developing breast cancer by the age of 70.
 However, in men the BRCA2 gene mutation is reported to increase risk of breast cancer more than the BRCA1 gene mutation.
 Males who carry the BRCA2 gene mutation have a suggested 6 percent chance of developing breast cancer during a lifetime.